karstenassoua/karstenassoua/README.md

 <h4>📕 On My Shelf </h4>

 <!-- Lots of thanks to Steven Ajulu for the template! -->
-- 📖 I Heard God Laugh by Matthew Kelly
+- 📖 The Myth of Sisyphus by Albert Camus
 - Ego is the Enemy by Ryan Holiday
 - Extreme Ownership: How U.S. Navy SEALs Lead and Win by Jocko Willink and Leif Babin
 - How to Train Your Mind by Chris Bailey